 funds must continue to make progress towards their degree

 requirements.
 These requirements include both a qualitative and

+quantitative component.
 Specific SAP requirements.